ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 ## Why is location data important?
 Location data helps users to understand where organisations are based or activities are happening, which helps to build a more complete picture of where funding is going geographically.

-Finding out where in the UK grants go is a key question that 360Giving data can be used to answer, but this is only possible when good quality and consistent location data - also known as geodata - is shared.
+Finding out where in the UK grants go is a key question that 360Giving data can be used to answer, but this is only possible when good quality and consistent location data – also known as geodata – is shared.

 Location is not one of the [ten core fields](https://standard.threesixtygiving.org/en/latest/guidance/plan-the-process/#decide-what-information-to-share), so the 360Giving Data Standard does not require geodata to be included.
 However, location information is so useful that we do recommend including it whenever possible.
-When data also includes geographic codes, it makes the data more comparable, and allows the data to be visualised in maps or analysed alongside other datasets.
+When data also includes geographic codes, it makes the data more comparable, and allows the data to be visualised in maps or analysed alongside other datasets such as Indices of Multiple Deprivation.

 ## The basics
-The 360Giving Data Standard includes a range of ways to describe locations which are split into three types of fields: recipient, funder and beneficiary location.
+The 360Giving Data Standard includes a range of ways to describe locations which are split into four types of fields: recipient, funder and beneficiary location, and location scope.

 - **Recipient location** is where the recipient of a grant is based.
 - **Funder location** is where the funder of a grant is based.
 - **Beneficiary location** is where the funded work is being delivered or the people who access the funded work are based.
+- **Location scope** is the geographical scope of the funded work.

 Recipient, funder and beneficiary locations can be shared in the form of place names and geographic codes.
 Recipient and funder locations can also be shared in the form of an address.

+Location scope is shared in the form of codes from a codelist.

 ### About geographic codes
 A geographic code, or geocode, is a unique identifier that represents a location or geographic object.
 These geocodes allow geographic entities to be distinguished from each other and provide a more consistent way to identify a place than using the location name.